auth0/docs/rules.md

 ## Available Modules

 The script runs in a JavaScript sandbox for security reasons.
-You can use the full power of the language (ECMAScript 5) and selected libraries.
+You can use the full power of the language (ECMAScript 5) and a few selected libraries.
 The current sandbox supports:

 * [async](https://github.com/caolan/async)
 * [request](https://github.com/mikeal/request)